ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`Array` is unrivalled in terms of read performance and heap size.
-However, there is zero structural sharing when creating new arrays,
-therefore arrays are typically used only when their contents are not
-expected to change, or as a way of safely wrapping raw data from a
-legacy system.

 Bila kita berbicara mengenai performa pembacaan dan ukuran *heap*, tidak
 ada yang mengalahkan `Array`.
 Namun, pembagian struktural sama sekali
 tidak ada saat pembuatan array baru.
 Tiadanya penggunaan struktur memori